Global Political Economy of Development

-The two specific objectives we try to achieve in this module are: (1) deepening of students’ theoretical understanding of the concept of development, as a field of global political economy; and (2) a critical assessment of the results and future prospects of economic and political development.
+The two specific objectives of the course are: (1) deepening of students’ theoretical understanding of the concept of development, as a field of global political economy; and (2) a critical assessment of the results and future prospects of economic and political development.

-All courses on the Master's level are all held in English.
+All courses on the Department's Master's level are all held in English.

 Seminar assignments will be distributed to the students a week in advance and will cover different topics falling under the seminar theme.